How to Differentiate Between Back Pain and Hip Pain?

 - Pain management:

-- Local injections for severe symptoms.
+- Local injections for severe complaints.

 - Disc surgery: To relieve pressure in cases of herniated discs.